Brunch & Batter

 Blueberries and peaches in a white baking dish.

-Pour the fruit into your baking dish and spread it out evenly so it covers the dish.
+Step 3.
+Pour the fruit into your baking dish and spread it out evenly.

 Crisp prepared for the oven on a white background.

-Add the crumble topping over the fruit, being sure to cover the entire dish.
+Step 4.
+Add the crumble topping over the fruit.
 Bake at 375℉ for 40-50 minutes until golden brown and bubbling.

 I learned the hard way that wild blueberries stain.
 I had blue fingers for a few days after making this crisp, so prepare accordingly.